Connect with others who understand.

 When a person’s breast cancer cells don’t contain any of these three proteins, doctors refer to it as “triple-negative.”
 Because TNBC cells don’t rely on ER, PR, or HER2 to grow, they don’t respond to drugs that block these proteins.
 This means that TNBC is harder to treat than other types of breast cancer.

-TNBC tends to affect women at younger ages than other cases of breast cancer.
-Among all types of breast cancer, women are diagnosed at an average age of 63.
-However, TNBC is more likely to affect women under the age of 40.
+TNBC tends to affect women at younger ages than other types of breast cancer.
+Among all types of female breast cancer, women are diagnosed at an median age of 63, according to the National Cancer Institute.
+A 2018 study in Cancer Treatment and Research Communications found that, among women with TNBC in the United States, the average age is 54.1.

 Some gene changes, such as mutations in the BRCA genes, can also lead to a high risk of breast cancer.
 These gene changes are passed down from parent to child.
-About 70 percent of people with a BRCA gene mutation who are diagnosed with breast cancer have TNBC.
 If you have a family history of breast or ovarian cancer, there is a chance you may have a BRCA mutation.
 Ask your doctor about genetic testing for these genes.

 TNBC causes similar symptoms as other forms of breast cancer.
 These may include: